-With the variety of curtain hooks available, you can find a way to hang any curtain for almost any look you want to achieve.
-For example, pinch-pleats and ripple-fold systems create elegant, formal windows, while clip rings and stationary hooks lend themselves to casual styles.
-Once you've determined the type of curtain, curtain header and rod you'll use, choose the appropriate hooks to hang your curtains.
+With the variety of curtain hooks available, you can find a way to hang curtains or drapes for almost any look you want to achieve.
+For example, pinch-pleats and ripple-fold systems create elegant, formal window coverings, while clip rings and stationary hooks lend themselves to casual styles.
+Once you've determined the type of curtain, curtain header, and rod you'll use, choose the appropriate hooks to hang your curtains.

 Also known as drapery pins, these hooks have a sharp pin that points up vertically toward the top of the hook.
 Pin-on hooks are used to hang pinch-pleated draperies from a traverse rod or from tabbed rings on a decorative round rod.
 There are several types:

 - Round pin-on hooks have a rounded top that slides on a cafe or sash rod, allowing pinch-pleated curtains to be used without the standard traverse rod or rod and rings hardware.

 - Pointed-top pin-on hooks have a top that narrows into an inverted "V" shape.
 The point settles into the tab hole on a traverse rod or sliding rings.
 It's the most common hook used to hang pinch-pleat draperies.